brianhempel/base_x/README.md

 BaseX is useful for generating human-friendly cryptographic tokens and ID's, and could even be usde for encoding, transmitting, and decoding binary data over binary-unsafe mediums.

+BaseX was constructed to back the [HumanToken](https://github.com/brianhempel/human_token) token generator.

 ## Installation

 Add this line to your application's Gemfile: